-How we handle your homeowners or condominium association in Springfield
+How we deal with your homeowners or condominium association in Springfield

-We require that the tenant abide by all community and association rules.
-To help us in this duty, we need the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the renter abide by all community and association covenants.
+To guide us in this duty, we need the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to arrange for those passes.
-Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to turn in your old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
+Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Occasionally, you'll need to give us your old passes before new passes can be issued.

 Landlord Reference